 These include fast-drying, rigorously tensile, and easy to clean from surfaces.
 Aliphatic PVA glue works well in humidity and can handle significant stress.

 The material has moderate water resistance, allowing it to withstand challenging environments.
 However, it has a relatively brief shelf life and may become too dense to use after a year.

 You might have noticed that water tends to be a common enemy of PVA glue products.
 Some manufacturers are trying to change that with cross-linking PVA glue.

 This poly-compatible one-component PVA product can handle any aqueous solution short of submerged gluing.

 The best PVA glues work across various materials, though most people use them on wood.
-You can also use this type of glue to attach wood to concrete, paper, vinyl, plastic, or metal.
-Here are the six steps to ensure that your glue works as needed:
+You can also use this type of glue to attach wood to a concrete slab, paper, vinyl, plastic, or metal.

 Why Can’t I Use Elmer’s Glue for Woodworking?